 Sugar Rush is nowhere near perfect, but it does deliver on its promise of plenty of laughs and a good time.
 It’s the Nollywood equivalent of Hollywood movies like Hobbs & Shaw, pure mindless fun.
 And sometimes, that’s all viewers want.

-Sugar Rush is currently in cinemas.
+Sugar Rush is currently available to stream on Netflix.